TLW's Folk Musicscope™ (Folk Music Historyscope)

 In 1967 Eighth Step Coffee House in Albany, N.Y. is founded by a group of local churches and housed in the basement of the First Presbyterian Church, hosting folk music acts incl.
 Ronnie Gilbert, Richie Havens, Buffy Sainte-Marie, and Pete Seeger.

 In Dec.
 1968 after help usher in the era of the singer-songwriter, Portsmouth, N.H.-born Harvard-educated folk musician Tom Rush (1941-) releases album #6 The Circle Game, which incl.
-The Circle Game (by Joni Mitchell), Rockport Sunday, No Regrets.
+The Circle Game (by Joni Mitchell), Rockport Sunday, and No Regrets; the first music video, by Elektra?
 On Mar.
 1, 2007 his cover of The Remember Song (by Steven Walters) is uploaded to YouTube, becoming a hit (6M+ views), causing him to utter the soundbyte: "I've been waiting 45 years to be an overnight sensation."

 In 1968 Malden, Mass.-born pop singer Ed Ames (Edmund Dantes Urick) (1927-) dips into folk music with the album Who Will Answer?
 (And Other Songs of Our Time) (#13 in the U.S.) (1M copies), which incl. the big hit Who Will Answer? (based on "Aleluya No. 1" by Luis Eduardo Aute), and Blowin' in the Wind (by Bob Dylan).